F5-use-cases/f5-rs-docs/docs/solutions/devsecops/devsecops_index.rst

 OUT OF SCOPE:
 ~~~~~~~~~~~~~
- + The "How to" of the automation pieces.
+ + The "how-to" and the mechanics of the automation components
- + for the "how to" please refer to the F5 super netops training.
+ + Please refer to the `F5 Super-NetOps Training <https://f5.com/supernetops>`_ for the above

 Expected time to complete: **2 hours**

-To continue please review the information about the Lab Environment.
+To continue, please review the information about the Lab Environment.

 .. toctree::
    :maxdepth: 1